WadeYin9712/SentiBERT/README.md

 Note that SST-phrase already has tree information in `sstphrase_train\dev\test.txt`.
 In this case, tree_dir should be `/datasets/sstphrase/`.

 ## Pretraining
-1. Generate epoches for preparation
+1. Generate epochs for preparation
 ```
 python3 pregenerate_training_data_sstphrase.py \
         --train_corpus /datasets/sstphrase/sstphrase_train_text_new.txt \